4site-interactive-studios/engrid-docs/src/pages/index.md

 ## Thank you for choosing 4Site's ENgrid

 Welcome to the **ENgrid Training Walkthrough and Documentation Portal**.
 ENgrid is our battle-tested code framework for supercharging Engaging Networks page templates.
 It supports a wide variety of designs and functionality that are not available natively in EN.
-Best of all, it’s open source and free for you to download, use, and extend.
-This guide will take you through the essential steps and best practices for developming and using ENgrid effectively.
+Best of all, it's open source and free for you to download, use, and extend.

 ### About 4Site